dira/railsgirls.github.com/_posts/2014-05-30-app-bucharest.markdown

 rails generate controller pages info
 {% endhighlight %}

-This command will create you a new folder under `app/views` called `/pages` and under that a file called `info.html.erb` which will be your info page.
+This command will create you a new folder under `app/views` called `pages` and under that a file called `info.html.erb`, which will be your info page.

-Now open the file `app/views/pages/info.html.erb`.
+Now open the file `app/views/pages/info.html.erb` and inspect its contents.
 What you see there was generated automatically, and it is written in a language called HTML.

 Open [http://localhost:3000/pages/info](http://localhost:3000/pages/info) in your browser to see the info page and try to figure out the connection between what is written in the `app/views/pages/info.html.erb` file and what you see in the browser (or ask your coach :D)

 **Coach:** Explain what are HTML tags and what they are useful for.
 Explain `<h1>` and `<p>`.

+___

 The next step is to replace that text with some information about you.
 Afterwards, refresh the page in the browser to see it in the website.

+___

 To experiment a bit more with HTML, open [http://htmledit.squarefree.com/](http://htmledit.squarefree.com/) and play with the editor.